aiyacharley/BioTools_Doc/README.md

 *(Input file format: rows are samples, columns are features)*

-After uploading the file, ensure to set which column to use as row names (`Column as rowname`), the file delimiter type (Comma, Tab, Space), specify which variables are factor types (`Specify which variables are factor types, one per line`), the normalization method (none, Box-cox normalization using powerTransform package, bestNormalize for optimal method normalization), and provide sample data for download.
+After uploading the file, ensure to set which column to use as row names (`Column as rowname`), the file delimiter type (Comma, Tab, Space).
+The check.name parameter checks the variable name (here, the symbols such as `+-: ()` are replaced with `_`, mainly because special symbols need to be avoided where formulas are used.
+And specify which variables are factor types (`Specify which variables are factor types, one per line`), the normalization method (none, Box-cox normalization using powerTransform package, bestNormalize for optimal method normalization), and provide sample data for download.

 The phenotype analysis module allows users to browse data, summarize data using {*skimr*}, specify factor variables, normalize numerical variables using {*powerTransform* and *bestNormalize*} and their correlation heatmaps using {*linkET*}, and perform descriptive statistics and logistic regression analysis using {*autoReg*}.